thomasabishop/systems-obscure/src/posts/activity-log-backend.md

 ![NoSQL workbench](./img/no-sql-workbench.png)

 Creating the Lambda with TypeScript was simple enough using the AWS SDK.
-Here is the function that executes on the GET endpoint:
+Here is the function that I use to return the entries for the month and specific dates:

 ```ts
 import { DynamoDBClient } from "@aws-sdk/client-dynamodb"